 4. Keep healthy snacks around

 Children often tend to get hungry throughout the day.
 Thus, they should be taught to inculcate some healthy snacks in their diet to prevent this and to keep their focus intact.
-That’s why kids of the International Boarding School in India carry healthy food with them in order to stop resorting to junk when they don’t have anything around them.
+That’s why kids at the International Boarding School in India carry healthy food with them in order to stop resorting to junk when they don’t have anything around them.

-5. Don’t skip on breakfast
+5. Don’t skip breakfast

 Skipping breakfast detracts students from academic achievement.
 Children most of the time skip their breakfast in a hurry which is not at all advisable.
 They must never leave without eating breakfast because not only does it leave them hungry but it can also damage their power to memorise and learn.
 If a child doesn’t have enough time to eat a proper meal, they can include juice, fruits and similar food to eat before going to their class.